 - '...relinquished/released/removed...' - you only need to record departure from an ACCS-IM/IMT (also including core medical training) training programme in the past if you had begun a post in the programme, and then departed from it at a later date.
-If you declined an offer in a previous round, or accepted one but withdrew before starting, you do not need to answer 'yes' to this question.
-If you answer yes to this question, you will be required to submit a form by email, signed by the region at which you were previously training, by the closing date for applications; the form is available to download from the MDRS Resource Bank and details of where to send the form are in the contacts section.
+If you declined an offer in a previous round, or accepted one but wthdrew before starting the post, you do not need to answer 'yes' to this question.
+If you answer yes to this question, you will be required to upload a form with your application, signed by the region at which you were previously working in the training programme; the form is available to download from the Document Library.

 - Reapplying to the specialty whilst still in the programme - if you are currently working in an ACCS-IM/IMT (also including core medical training) training programme, and looking to continue your training in another region without a break in service, you will be required to submit the relevant form, by email, by the closing date for applications; the form is available to download from the MDRS Resource Bank and details of where to send the form in the contacts section.

 - Disability requiring specific arrangements / adjustments - examples include: a disability which may potentially limit access to the interview centre or dyslexia - in which case you may be able to claim additional time for reading scenarios at interview.
 If you are unsure whether it will have an effect, contact the PSRO.
 You will be required to upload supporting evidence of any adjustment which will have a material effect on the assessment process, e.g. additional time, with your application.

 - Special circumstances - where you either: are the primary carer for someone who is disabled (as defined by the Equality Act 2010), or have a medical condition or disability for which ongoing follow up for the condition in a specified location is an absolute requirement, you could be eligible for this scheme.